Dauphinoise potatoes are a wonderful combination of creamy potatoes with a touch of garlic and thyme. Rich, meltingly tender and so good.

 Apparently the main difference is dauphinoise potatoes uses raw potatoes whereas a gratin starts with boiled potatoes.
 And also don’t confuse them with dauphine potatoes which are balls of pureed potatoes mixed with pastry and fried.

-The only thing you really need to know is these Dauphinoise potatoes are delicious and definitely worth trying.
+In short, after all that, is the only thing you really need to know is these Dauphinoise potatoes are delicious and definitely worth trying.
 They make a comforting, almost decadent side without much effort.

 How to make Dauphinoise potatoes

-Dauphinoise potatoes are a French way of cooking them, as you might guess from the name.
-But don’t let that mislead you, they’re not complicated.
-Dauphinoise potatoes are simply relatively thinly sliced potatoes layered up with cream, garlic and a little salt and pepper.
+Dauphinoise potatoes, or 'gratin Dauphinois' are a French way of cooking them, as you might guess from the name.
+But don't let that mislead you, they're not complicated.

 You can add some thyme for a little more flavor but it’s not a core ingredient – you get tons of flavor from the cream and garlic alone.
 You then cook the potatoes in the oven until gently browned on top and they become wonderfully soft and rich.